 - It is likely the venue will provide some staff and look after some of the procedures in place, but your group and volunteers may well oversee other areas.
 Clarity over where these lines of responsibility fall is vital.

-Do your own risk assessment: Even if your venue has done a brilliant RA and is on top of everything, you still need to do your own RA.
-Some of this might reference the venue’s RA but you as an organisation need to take ownership of the event and take the time to think through the risks and how to mitigate them.
-Your RA should also be published on your website and made available to anyone attending the event.
+Do your own risk assessment: Even if your venue has done a brilliant risk assessment and is on top of everything, you still need to do your own risk assessment.
+Some of this might reference the venue’s risk assessment but you as an organisation need to take ownership of the event and take the time to think through the risks and how to mitigate them.
+Your risk assessment should also be published on your website and made available to anyone attending the event.